ekimber/bidi-swagger/README.md

 # bidi-swagger

-A Clojure library designed to ... well, that part is up to you.
+A small Clojure library for creating swagger docs from bidi routes.

+Bidi's routes as data approach.

 ## Usage

-FIXME

 ## License

-Copyright © 2015 FIXME
+Copyright © 2015 Edward Kimber

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.